 I progressed into local television, and a steady stream of web videos.
 Even big producers in Chicago were learning my name.
 But in the back of my head, I had a personal threshold that if I wasn't holding a consistent, BIG job by the time I turned 30 years old, that I needed to step back and weigh out the pros and cons.
 Connecting with the camera/audience is a fire inside of me, and I had already sacrificed a lot as fuel.
 (I am a dreamer, but I can also be logical and rational.)

-At 29, I made a major change in my lifestyle and started eating more fresh food, and also using natural products within my beauty regime.
+My mother had been diagnosed with Hepatitis C, which was leading to cirrhosis of her liver.
+By 2012, when I was 29, she began showing the effects of the virus.
+As I began researching dietary information to help her, I became aware and educated of what food can do FOR you, or what artificial "food" can to TO you.
+I made a major change in my lifestyle, and started eating more fresh food, and also using natural products within my beauty regimen.
 I had more energy and my skin and hair were cooperating like magic; I felt HEALTHY.
-It was as if I was being ripped off my entire life by blindly consuming processed food, and using topical chemicals.
-The more I learned about what real food can do FOR you, and what artificial food can do TO you, I began to feel disgusted every time I would see an advertisement for fast food or anything that is made for the shelf at the grocery store.
-These advertisements are everywhere, especially from the mouths of hosts.
+It was as if I was being ripped off my entire life by blindly consuming processed food, and using synthetic topical ingredients.
+I began to feel disgusted every time I would see an advertisement for fast food or anything that is made for shelf-life at the grocery store.
+These advertisements are everywhere, especially from the mouths of media hosts.

 As I came to realize that the entire media industry is more about money and product, I started to feel dirty.
 This is not what I wanted to be a part of.
 I love to tell a story; share the experience.
 From my perspective, if it is positive, there is no need to edit the content, mislead through a headline, or only tell part of the story.
 If I were to continue my path to hosting success, it would be inevitable that I would be put in that exact position.
 Although there are great products and services that I stand behind, I wouldn't get to pick and choose who receives air time.
 The big money-makers, who are prevalent, are the ones that I would be forced to endorse.